tednnu/C/README.md

-# CPrimerPlus
+# C_Primer_Plus
-Learning C language
+This repository keeps all my codes from my learning C language with C Primer Plus.